Do you have deaf or hard of hearing employees within your organisation?

 I want to help you to challenge the attitudes, perceptions and expectations that you may have around deafness via a bespoke deaf awareness training.

-Little things like not blocking your mouth, making sure you are in a well-lit room and even not shouting (yes, that’s right!) can make a big different when communicating with d/Deaf people.
+Little things like not blocking your mouth, making sure you are in a well-lit room and even not shouting (yes, that’s right!) can make a big different when communicating with deaf people.

 By the end of the training, participants will be able to:

-- identify solutions within the organisation that can help to improve their interactions with d/Deaf people.
+- identify solutions within the organisation that can help to improve their interactions with deaf people.

-- learn better communication skills and the different ways to respond to d/Deaf and hard of hearing people
+- learn better communication skills and the different ways to respond to deaf

 - have better understanding of the topic of deafness, Deaf culture and sign language